Biden and Kishida discuss Japan 'stepping up' security

 A senior administration official, who insisted on anonymity to discuss negotiations with the Japanese, noted that historically negotiations involving U.S. force posture in Okinawa have been “unbelievably fraught, incredibly challenging and difficult” and often took years to complete.
 But, the official said, negotiations before this week’s meetings were completed with striking speed.

-The official said Biden is expected to raise the case of Lt.
+Biden had been expected to raise the case of Lt.
 Ridge Alkonis, a U.S. Navy officer deployed to Japan who was jailed after pleading guilty last year to the negligent driving deaths of two Japanese citizens in May 2021.

 Alkonis’ family says he suddenly fell unconscious behind the wheel during a family trip on Mt.
 Fuji.
 He veered into parked cars and pedestrians in a parking lot, striking an elderly woman and her son-in-law, both of whom later died.